Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework

 \subsubsection{Speed testing samplers}

 To compare the computational efficiency of a nominal setup of \textit{Exo Skryer}, I performed the HD 209458b pre-JWST retrieval setup (11 parameters) from Section \ref{sec:HD209} with \textit{pymultinest}, \textit{dynesty} and \textit{JAXNS} utilising the same JAX forward model setup, each using correlated-k (ck) at a spectral resolution of $R$ = 1,000 and opacity sampling (OS) at spectral resolutions of $R$ = 10,000 and $R$ = 20,000.
-1000 live-points and a stopping criterion of $\Delta\log Z$ = 0.1 were used in all cases. \textit{pymultinest} and \textit{dynesty} use the hybrid CPU-GPU setup, with one CPU and one GPU for the computation, while the \textit{JAXNS} test performs all sampling and forward model calculations on the GPU.
+1000 live points and a stopping criterion of $\Delta\ln Z$ = 0.1 were used in all cases. \textit{pymultinest} and \textit{dynesty} use the hybrid CPU-GPU setup, with one CPU and one GPU for the computation, while the \textit{JAXNS} test performs all sampling and forward model calculations on the GPU.
 Table \ref{tab:speed} presents the results of this test, where \textit{pymultinest} is the most efficient and \textit{JAXNS} the least efficient.

 For the \textit{JAXNS} test, a plausible explanation is that the consumer-grade GPU used in this study (Nvidia RTX 4090) may be too saturated performing the sampling as well as the forward model, which significantly degrades performance.
 Owing to this speed testing and recommendations from previous comparison studies \citep[e.g.][]{Speagle_2020}, I use \textit{dynesty} for all retrieval models in this study.
 Specifically, I use the hybrid CPU-GPU setup, utilising \textit{dynesty} with one CPU and the JAX accelerated forward model with one GPU.